 Being vegetarian in Munich is quite easy, but with the German’s love for alpine cheese and dairy products, being vegan is a bit harder.
 I once tried to order a vegan coffee and was told that milk was good for me and I should order lactose free instead.
 In times like this, stand firm, most places at least carry soy and have a salad.
 However, if you follow this guide you’ll be getting much more than a sad side salad and instead, you’ll be eating at excellent vegan restaurants, with mouthwatering food.

 The front of Siggis is a vegan bakery with grab and go sandwiches, cupcakes, and other pastries.
 If you want a more formal dinner there is sit down restaurant in the back.
 Siggis has a seasonal menu that rotates to feature fresh and local ingredients.
-They have somewhat of a Tex-Mex European fusion thing going on as the Southwest U.S. inspires some of their best dishes.
+They have somewhat of a Tex-Mex European fusion thing going on with lots of recipes inspired by the Southwest of the United States.
 The menu lists salads, bowls, pasta dishes, BBQ tempeh, and my favorite – a vegan club sandwich.
 The food here can be hit or miss.
 Sometimes you get a fantastic dish you can’t get enough of and other times they experiment a bit too much with the flavors, leaving you going hmm…?

-Fun Fact: This place was named after Germany’s Max Pett, who is responsible for the clean city that Munich is, today, and our incredibly drinking water.
+Fun Fact: This place was named after Germany’s Max Pett, who is responsible for the clean city and incredible drinking water Munich has today.
 He pushed the limits in health and sanitation and set the bar for European cities.
 Munich is one of the cleanest cities in Europe and we have him to thank!
 He also had a no alcohol policy for heath reasons and to honor this Max Pett does not serve alcohol or promote drinking culture which makes it a great option for Muslims who want to partake in German culture.

-This place focuses on international cuisines like chili “cheese” fries, vegan gyros, vegan buffalo wings, jackfruit burgers, hummus and even some of your German favorites like vegan schnitzel.
+This place focuses on international comfort food like chili “cheese” fries, vegan gyros, vegan buffalo wings, jackfruit burgers, hummus and even some of your German favorites like vegan schnitzel.
 I like to come here when I am missing dishes from home like buffalo wings, but I can eat them guilt and meat free!
-Bodhi was Bavaria’s first vegan Wirsthaus, opening the door for tradition to meet progressive.
+Bodhi was Bavaria’s first vegan Wirsthaus, opening the door for a booming vegan scene.
 It’s a great place to indulge with all your favorite comfort foods.

 A vegan place that supports cats, yes, please!
-All the food is homemade with love and vegan.
+All the food is vegan and homemade with love.
 Katzentemple, as you guessed has cats, or Katze in German.
 All cats here are rescued and supported by the lovely owners.
 Come snuggle cats and eat a vegan breakfast, lunch, or dinner.

 This cozy little tea house serves dozens of fresh hot loose leaf teas with your favorite vegan cakes, sandwiches, bowls, and snacks to go alongside it.
 It is great for catching up with a friend for lunch or warming up on a cold winter day.
 Many of their teas are organic and you can stock up for your hotel or home.